oyanzhi/tp/docs/UserGuide.md

 ### Deleting a reminder : `rDelete`

-Deletes a reminder from a specified person in FinHub.
+Deletes a reminder from a specified client in FinHub.

 Format: `rDelete CLIENT_INDEX REMINDER_INDEX`

-* Deletes the reminder at the specified `REMINDER_INDEX` of the specified person at `CLIENT_INDEX`.
+* Deletes the reminder at the specified `REMINDER_INDEX` of the specified client at `CLIENT_INDEX`.
-* The indices refer to the index number shown in the displayed person list.
+* The indices refer to the index number shown in the displayed client list.
 * The indices **must be positive integers** 1, 2, 3, …​
 * Both the client index and reminder index must be provided.
 * Only one reminder can be deleted at a time.

 Examples:

-* `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd person in FinHub.
+* `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd client in FinHub.
-* `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st person in the results of the `find` command.
+* `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st client in the results of the `find` command.

 <br>

 ### Editing a reminder : `rEdit`

-Edits a specified reminder from a specified person in FinHub.
+Edits a specified reminder from a specified client in FinHub.

-* Edits the reminder at the specified `REMINDER_INDEX` of the specified person at `CLIENT_INDEX`.
+* Edits the reminder at the specified `REMINDER_INDEX` of the specified client at `CLIENT_INDEX`.
-* The indices refer to the index number shown in the displayed person list.
+* The indices refer to the index number shown in the displayed client list.
 * The indices **must be positive integers** 1, 2, 3, …​
 * Both the client index and reminder index must be provided.
 * Only one reminder will be replaced by the new reminder at a time.

 Examples:
-* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 2nd person in
+* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 2nd client in
 FinHub to the given reminder
-* `find Betsy` followed by `rEdit 1 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 1st person
+* `find Betsy` followed by `rEdit 1 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 1st client
 in the results of the `find` command to the given reminder

 <br>

-### Archiving a person : `archive`
+### Archiving a client : `archive`

-Archives the specified person in FinHub.
+Archives the specified client in FinHub.

 Format: `archive INDEX`

-* Archives the person at the specified `INDEX`.
+* Archives the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed client list.
 * The indices **must be positive integers** 1, 2, 3, …​
-* Only one person can be archived at a time.
+* Only one client can be archived at a time.

 Examples:

-* `list` followed by `archive 1` archives the 1st person in the list
+* `list` followed by `archive 1` archives the 1st client in the list
-* `list` followed by `archive 2` archives the 2nd person in the list
+* `list` followed by `archive 2` archives the 2nd client in the list

 <br>

-### Unarchiving a person : `unarchive`
+### Unarchiving a client : `unarchive`

-Unarchives the specified person in FinHub.
+Unarchives the specified client in FinHub.

 Format: `unarchive INDEX`

-* Unarchives the person at the specified `INDEX`
+* Unarchives the client at the specified `INDEX`
-* The index refers to the index number shown in the archived person list.
+* The index refers to the index number shown in the archived client list.
 * The indices **must be positive integers** 1, 2, 3, …​
-* Only one person can be unarchived at a time.
+* Only one client can be unarchived at a time.

 Examples:

-* `archivelist` followed by `unarchive 1` unarchives the 1st person in the list
+* `archivelist` followed by `unarchive 1` unarchives the 1st client in the list
-* `archivelist` followed by `unarchive 2` unarchives the 2nd person in the list
+* `archivelist` followed by `unarchive 2` unarchives the 2nd client in the list

 <br>

 ### Adding a meeting note : `note`

-Adds a meeting note to the specified person in FinHub.
+Adds a meeting note to the specified client in FinHub.

 Format: `note CLIENT_INDEX NOTE`

-* Adds a meeting note to the person at the specified `CLIENT_INDEX`
+* Adds a meeting note to the client at the specified `CLIENT_INDEX`
-* `CLIENT_INDEX` refers to the index number of the person shown in the displayed person list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
 * `CLient_INDEX` **must be a positive integer** 1, 2, 3, …​
 * The note cannot be empty.
 * Only one meeting note can be added at a time.
-* More than one meeting note can be added to each person.
+* More than one meeting note can be added to each client.

 Examples:

 * `note 1 Client is interested in policy abc`
-* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd person in FinHub.
+* `list` followed by `note 2 Client wants to renew policy` adds the meeting note "Client wants to renew policy" to the 2nd client in FinHub.
-* `find Betsy` followed by `note 1 Client wants to know about about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st person in the result of the `find` command
+* `find Betsy` followed by `note 1 Client wants to know about about policy 2` adds the meeting note "Client wants to know more about policy 2" to the 1st client in the result of the `find` command
 <br>

 ### Deleting a meeting note : `nDelete`

-Deletes a meeting note from a specified person in FinHub.
+Deletes a meeting note from a specified client in FinHub.

 Format: `nDelete CLIENT_INDEX MEETING_NOTE_INDEX`

-* Deletes the meeting note at the given `MEETING_NOTE_INDEX` for the person listed at `CLIENT_INDEX`.
+* Deletes the meeting note at the given `MEETING_NOTE_INDEX` for the client listed at `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the person shown in the displayed person list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
-* `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified person's displayed meeting note list.
+* `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified client's displayed meeting note list.
 * Both `CLIENT_INDEX` and `MEETING_NOTE_INDEX` **must be positive integers** 1, 2, 3, …​
 * Both `CLIENT_INDEX` and `MEETING_NOTE_INDEX` must be provided.